the mentors and their students,

 “What do you mean?”

-“Well, they don’t build kindergartens with pearl production in mind: do you think that we’d be sent to different sites… you know, for the different parts?” he questioned her nervously.
+“Well, they don’t build kindergartens with pearl production in mind: do you think that we’d be sent to different sites… you know, for the different parts?” she questioned the black Gem nervously.

 “…Do you know the ins and outs of pearl culturing: I mean the really detailed stuff?”